PKUFlyingPig/MIT6.1600/docs/lab2.md

     $$\Sigma$$ remains secure even if an adversary can obtain half of the bits of the secret signing key.

-1. It is possible to use the ``hash-and-sign'' with Lamport signatures.
+1. It is possible to use the ``hash-and-sign'' paradigm with Lamport signatures.

 1. The RSA full-domain-hash signature scheme is proven secure under the RSA assumption and